veyon/docs/admin/reference.rst

 	**Default:** *disabled*

-Show confirm dialog for potential dangerous actions
+Show confirm dialog for potentially unsafe actions
 	Actions such as rebooting a computer or logging off users can have bad side effects such as data loss due to unsaved files.
 In order to prevent unintentional activation of such features a confirmation dialog can be enabled through this option.

 	**Default:** *disabled*